FelixK15/k15_gameboy_emulator/README.md

 ## How do I navigate the codebase?

 The win32 entry point and interface is located in the `k15_win32_gb_emulator.cpp` file.
-All Nintendo GameBoy hardware emulation code can be found in `k15_gb_emulator.h` with the main entry point being `runGBEmulator()`.
+All Nintendo GameBoy hardware emulation code can be found in `k15_gb_emulator.h` with the main entry point being `runGBEmulatorInstance()`.

 ## Can I run this emulator locally?

-Yes, although it's currently only being tested with tetris.
-If you want to run tetris using this emulator though copy your tetris rom file next to the compiled exe and rename it to "rom.gb".
-After that you should be able to start the emulator and run tetris.
+Yes, there's currently no ui to select a rom to load.
+To load a rom you have to pass the rom path as a command line argument.
+eg: `k15_win32_gb_emulator.exe C:\Roms\SuperMarioLand.gb`

+Input is supported via keyboard and xinput gamepads.

 Input on keyboard:
 arrow keys  =     digi pad